hlnb/graphitedge-vitesite/docs/tutorials/beginner/html-basics/04-links-images/index.md

 ---
 title: Links and Images
-description: Learn how to add hyperlinks and images to your web pages
+description: Learn how to add links and images to your web pages
 difficulty: beginner
 tags: ['html', 'web fundamentals']
 duration: '45 minutes'